-As a doula and student midwife, it’s sometimes difficult to explain my profession to people.
+As a doula and a midwife, explaining my profession to people is sometimes difficult.
 My automatic answer is, “I help deliver babies!”
-This normally either scares people off or intrigues them enough to ask more questions.
-I want to strike a balance between educating people about the kind of gentle, supportive births that I know doulas and midwives make possible and overloading them with too much information.
-Birth workers have a reputation as hippies, witches, medicine women, that is often negative and not indicative of the very professional and important work that we do.
+This usually scares people off or intrigues them enough to ask more questions.
+I want to strike a balance between educating people about the kind of gentle, supportive births I know doulas and midwives make possible and overloading them with too much information.
+Birth workers have a reputation as hippies, witches, and medicine women, which is often negative.
+And it is not indicative of the very professional and important work that we do.

-Tackling subjects from cesarean sections to home births, surrogacy to fertility treatments, Ling’s online series compiles both video footage and articles to paint a portrait of American pregnancy and childbirth in 2016.
+Ling tackles subjects from cesarean sections to home births and surrogacy to fertility treatments.
+Ling’s online series compiles video footage and articles to paint a portrait of American pregnancy and childbirth in 2016.

-Ling recorded these tapes and worked on the series leading up to her second birth for which she was planning a second cesarean section.
-Though she turns a critical eye to the medical system as a business and institution and speaks to countless experts about the benefits of vaginal delivery, Ling continues through with her choice of a second elective cesarean.
-Upon being discharged after the birth of her second daughter Ling developed an infection.
-This combined with the difficult recovery from a second surgery lead her to write the article accompanying her first video, “Why I Regret My Scheduled C-Section.”
+Ling recorded these tapes and worked on the series leading up to her second birth.
+She had already planned a second cesarean section.
+In the film, she turns a critical eye to the medical system as a business and institution and speaks to countless experts about the benefits of vaginal delivery.
+However, Ling ultimately continues with her choice of a second elective cesarean.
+Unfortunately, upon being discharged after the birth of her second daughter, Ling developed an infection.
+This, combined with the difficult recovery from a second surgery, led her to write the article accompanying her first video, “Why I Regret My Scheduled C-Section.”

 Expanding from her own experiences, Ling explores the options available for American women today.
-Our choices are constantly critiqued by both professionals and other mothers a like.
-Choose to freeze your eggs or have your baby at home or use a surrogate and someone will have something to say about how you are building your family.
+Both professionals and other mothers alike constantly critique our choices.
+Choose to freeze your eggs or have your baby at home.
+Use a surrogate.
+No matter your choice, someone will have something to say about how you are building your family.

-Ling uses her voice as a (celebrity) journalist to put faces and names behind the stories of women giving birth with Certified Professional Midwives, choosing to delay motherhood and utilize modern technology, find alternate routes to conceiving a child.
-Her compelling questions help to put into perspective the individuality of family for each of us; circumstances and choices may differ, but at the heart of all of this is a deep and compelling sense of love and community.
+Ling uses her voice as a celebrity journalist to put faces and names behind the stories of women doing things differently.
+Some giving birth with Certified Professional Midwives.
+Others choosing to delay motherhood and utilize modern technology.
+And others are finding alternative routes to conceiving a child.
+Her compelling questions help to put into perspective the individuality of family for each of us.
+Circumstances and choices may differ, but a deep and compelling sense of love and community is at the heart of all this.

-She ties together the strings of the series with a segment on discrimination.
-Pregnant women and mothers in the United States are still discriminated against in the workplace, and it’s almost 2017, people.
+Finally, she ties together the strings of the series with a segment on discrimination.
+Pregnant women and mothers in the United States are still discriminated against in the workplace.

 Despite the growing number of working pregnant mothers and moms, companies are still refusing to make accommodations to ensure their safety and ability to continue working.
-Though we pride ourselves on being a country built on family values, we are failing to take care of the leaders of these families.
-No matter the way in which the family is formed, the choices that mothers may make, they all have a right to be protected.
+Though we pride ourselves on being a country built on family values, we fail to take care of the leaders of these families.
+No matter how the family is formed or the choices that mothers may make, they all have a right to be protected.

-Lisa Ling’s project probably pulled at my postpartum doula heart strings the most.
-The mommy guilt seems to set in hardest right after baby is born, and there aren’t enough diverse stories of pregnancy and childbirth being told.
+Lisa Ling’s project probably pulled at my postpartum doula heartstrings the most.
+The mommy guilt seems to set in hardest right after the baby is born.
+And there aren’t enough diverse stories of pregnancy and childbirth being told.
 These women can’t turn on the television and see their birth experiences or normalize their feelings.
-Women feel alienated and alone, judged at a time when what is really necessary is support.
-I am so happy that Ling used her platform to tell these stories, normalize these experiences, and bring focus to the diverse range of choices mothers are making today.
+Women feel alienated and alone.
+They feel judged at a time when what is necessary is support.
+I am so happy that Ling used her platform to tell these stories, normalize these experiences, and focus on the diverse range of choices mothers make today.

 We’d love to hear your thoughts on Lisa Ling’s ‘This is Birth.’
 What did you think?